-- Issue a Refusal to Grant a Permit with specified grounds as listed in the recommendation of this report; or - issue a Notice of Decision to Grant a Planning Permit.
+- Issue a Refusal to Grant a Permit with specified grounds as listed in the recommendation of this report; or - Issue a Notice of Decision to Grant a Planning Permit.
 The Development Assessment Committee would need to consider what reasonable grounds there would be to support the application under the Moorabool Planning Scheme.

-The proposal creates a small housing lot for a new dwelling in the Farming Zone isolating the dwelling from the surrounding productive agricultural land.
-Fragmenting farming zoned land does not comply with the objectives of the Clause 35.07 of the Moorabool Planning Scheme and undermines planning policies that seeks to support agricultural production and avoid land fragmentation.
+The proposal creates a new dwelling in the Farming Zone.
+The development and use of a dwelling on farming zoned land does not accord with the objectives of the Clause 35.07 of the Moorabool Planning Scheme.
+It also undermines planning policies that seeks to support agricultural production and avoid land fragmentation with dwellings.
 The application is recommended for refusal with specified grounds.